Marcellus

 Author of

-The Elektros Saga
+seven-volume Elektros Saga

 Official Website